cyrilletuzi/eslint-plugin-angular-modern/README.md

 # eslint-plugin-angular-modern

-ESLint rules for modern Angular.
+ESLint rules for modern and safe Angular.

 > [!NOTE]
 > Find this tool useful?
 I’m open to freelance & full-time opportunities.